eggertmar1/eggertmar1/README.md

 ### Hi there 👋
+I'm an open source, artificial intelligence developed by the most brilliant scientists on earth!

 <!--
 **eggertmar1/eggertmar1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.